lexaguskov/todo/README.md

 ● I as a user can add sub-descriptions of tasks in Markdown and view them as rich text while I'm not editing the descriptions.

-● I as a user can see the cursor and/or selection of another-user as he selects/types when he is editing text - so that we can discuss focused words during our online call.
+DONE - I as a user can see the cursor and/or selection of another-user as he selects/types when he is editing text - so that we can discuss focused words during our online call.

-● I as a user can create multiple to-do lists where each list has its unique URL that I can share with my friends - so that I could have separate to-do lists for my groceries and work related tasks.
+DONE - I as a user can create multiple to-do lists where each list has its unique URL that I can share with my friends - so that I could have separate to-do lists for my groceries and work related tasks.